Skip to content

 Measures for hormonal disorders:

-• Discuss possible medication treatment.
+• Discuss possible drug treatment.

 • Regular check-ups and blood tests are important to monitor the condition.

-Trembling in Puppies
+Trembling in puppies

 • Make sure your puppy is always warm enough.